LiquidChurch/wp-guide/WhyWordPress.md

 4. It is extendable using a massive number of themes and plugins.
 These can be built in-house or by a third party and many are available free.
 5. It has a robust administrative side that allows for site customization.
 6. It provides an intuitive user interface for non-technical individuals to interact with when writing content and uploading images.
+7. Automattic is a large and successful company founded by Matt Mullenweg who also is a BDFL of sorts for WordPress, there is no reason to expect the project to fold anytime in the near future.

 ## In the Future